oz123/awesome-c/CONTRIBUTING.md

 The commit message should state clearly *what* you did (adding, removing, clarifying, etc.), with *what* (usually by giving the name of the entry), in the present continuous tense (i.e. 'adding' not 'added').

+### Keep to the same style as other entries

+This includes, but is not limited to:

+* The order of entries is: name with link, description, license link
+* Avoid starting descriptions with 'a', 'an' or 'the'
+* License link text should be backtick-wrapped
+* If something has a dedicated site, link to that in preference to a Github or other repo page

+Read some of the other entries to see how to format any new ones.

 [1]: https://opensource.org/licenses
 [2]: https://spdx.org/licenses/